gildas-lormeau/zip.js/docs/classes/ZipDirectoryEntry.md

 the same `"a/b.txt"` entry.
 Filenames are normalized and validated beforehand, see [GetEntriesOptions#normalizeFilename](../interfaces/GetEntriesOptions.md#normalizefilename) and [GetEntriesOptions#filenameValidation](../interfaces/GetEntriesOptions.md#filenamevalidation).

+The directories created that way are navigable like any other entry but are not written back when the tree is exported: only the directories carried by the source zip file and the ones created with [ZipDirectoryEntry#addDirectory](#adddirectory) are written.
+A zip file storing no directory entry therefore round-trips to a zip file storing no directory entry, instead of gaining one entry per path component.

 Passing a [ZipReader](ZipReader.md) instance is the way to read the data of the zip file itself, e.g. its [ZipReader#prependedData](ZipReader.md#prependeddata) or its [ZipReader#comment](ZipReader.md#comment) property, since the instance created otherwise is not exposed.
 Its options are used as defaults for the options passed here, and it must not